87tana/PredictEdge-WebApp/README.md

 # Churn_WebApp

-http://localhost:8501
+You can see the app in the browser using this URL: http://localhost:8501

 ## Objectives:

-- Building a web app using Streamlit
+- Building a web app using Streamlit(Fronteend app)
-- Deploying a Machine Learning Model using fastAPI
+- Deploying a Machine Learning Model using fastAPI(Backend app)
 - Serving model via REST API with FastAPI
 - Setting up the environment with Docker and Docker-compose